-A common strategy for solving the PDE-constrained optimization problem in Eq.~(\ref{eq:general_to}) is to formulate it as a gradient flow.
-This iterative approach evolves the phase-field variable $\phi$ through a pseudo time $t > 0$, following the steepest descent path of the total functional $\mathcal{J}(\phi)$ \cite{li2024energy, li2025adaptive, takezawa2010shape}.
-The precise form of this evolutionary equation is determined by the choice of inner product on the function space of $\phi$.
+A standard strategy for solving PDE-constrained optimization problem in Eq.~(\ref{eq:general_to}) is to introduce a gradient-flow dynamics for the phase-field.
+The design variable $\phi$ is evolved in a pseudo-time $t>0$ along the steepest descent of the total functional $\mathcal{J}(\phi)$ \cite{li2024energy, li2025adaptive, takezawa2010shape}.
+The precise evolution equation depends on the choice of inner product in the function space of~$\phi$.

-To avoid the computational expense of the fourth-order Cahn-Hilliard equation, which arises from an $H^{-1}$ gradient flow, a popular alternative is to employ an $L^2$ gradient flow of the Allen-Cahn type \cite{takezawa2020sensitivity, li2024energy}.
-In this framework, the evolution of $\phi$ is governed by
+To avoid the computational cost of the fourth-order Cahn--Hilliard equation arising from an $H^{-1}$ gradient flow, many works adopt an $L^2$ gradient flow of Allen--Cahn type \cite{takezawa2020sensitivity, li2024energy}.
+In weak form, the evolution of $\phi$ is given by